hyperledger-cacti/cacti/rfcs/formats/network/iin_method.md

 }
 ```

-A DID registration request, that is the DID create method of the IIN registry, must authenticate the request.
+A DID registration request, or the DID "create" method of the IIN registry, must authenticate the request.
 This authentication is to be done by validating the signature in the request with the help of the authentication method present in the DID Document of the request.

 #### For Network DID